richardvlas/Trivial-API/README.md

 ### Endpoints

-#### GET /categories
+#### GET '/categories'

 - General:
-  - Returns a list of categories and success value.
+  - Fetches a dictionary of all categories in which the keys are the ids and the value is the corresponding string of the category
+  - Request Arguments: None
+  - Returns: An object with a key, categories, that contains an object of id:category_string (key:value pairs).

 - Sample:
   - `curl http://127.0.0.1:5000/categories`